-High doses of lead can damage the nervous system, kidneys, and blood system and can even be lethal.
+When enough is taken in, lead can damage the gastrointestinal system, nervous system, kidneys, and blood system and can even lead to death.
 Continuous low-level exposure causes lead to accumulate in the body and cause damage.
 It is particularly dangerous for babies, before and after birth, and for small children, because their bodies and brains are growing rapidly.

 Many federal agencies study and monitor lead exposure.
 The Food and Drug Administration (FDA) monitors lead in food, beverages, food containers, and tableware.
 The Environmental Protection Agency (EPA) monitors lead levels in drinking water.

 To reduce the risk for lead poisoning:

 - Run tap water for a minute before drinking or cooking with it.

 - If your water has tested high in lead, consider installing a filtering device or switching to bottled water for drinking and cooking.

 - Avoid canned goods from foreign countries until the ban on lead soldered cans goes into effect.